OleksyKor/Short-list/Git.md

 # Git
-A list of useful things in Git
+A list of useful things for Git

 ## Guides & Tutorials
 * [git - the simple guide](http://rogerdudler.github.io/git-guide/) - just a simple guide for getting started with git. no deep shit ;)